 - 2 cups spinach

-- Heat 1 Tbsp. olive oil in a large pan over medium-high heat.
+- Heat 1 tablespoon olive oil in a large pan over medium-high heat.
 Add tofu, without crowding, and cook, turning occasionally, until tofu is golden brown.

-- While tofu is cooking, whisk together remaining 1 Tbsp. olive oil, peanut butter, rice vinegar, soy sauce, maple syrup, crushed red pepper flakes, and optional fish sauce.
+- While tofu is cooking, whisk together the remaining 1 tablespoon olive oil, peanut butter, rice vinegar, soy sauce, maple syrup, (optional) red pepper flakes, and (optional) fish sauce.
 Pour over tofu and stir to mix.

 - Reduce heat to medium-low.
 Add spinach and coconut milk.
-Continue to cook until spinach is wilted and everything is hot, about 5 minutes.
-Garnish with cilantro and serve warm.
+Continue to cook until spinach is wilted and everything is hot (about 5 minutes).

 - Category: Main Dish